Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vikram lander on the lunar surface in this image taken by the Pragyan robot.
 Photo: ISRO

 India's Chandrayaan-3 lunar lander and rover are expected to wake up around September 22.
 The Indian space agency ISRO is aiming to land the duo on the Moon in August 2023.
-However, both the Vikram lander and ISRO's Pragyan rover are solar-powered, so they need sunlight to charge their batteries and operate their scientific instruments.
+However, both the Vikram lander and ISRO's Pragyan rover are solar-powered, so they need sunlight to charge their batteries and run their scientific instruments.

 The two vehicles went into sleep mode in early September as night fell on the Moon and their batteries ran out of power.
 The next sunrise was on September 22.
 ISRO hoped the solar panels would recharge the batteries and wake the pair.
 However, they did not respond to messages from mission control.